From Osaka: How To Get To The Snow Monkey Park

 1 / From Shin-Osaka Station, take the Tokaido Shinkansen to Tokyo.
 The ‘Nozomi’ service is the fastest – approximately 150 minutes / JPY13,870 – but is not covered by the JR Pass or JR Hokuriku Arch Pass.
 Alternatively, the Hikari service is covered by the passes – approximately 175 minutes / JPY13,870*.

-2 / At Tokyo Station, transfer to the Hokuriku Shinkansen bound for Nagano or Kanazawa.
+2 / At Tokyo Station, transfer to the Hokuriku Shinkansen bound for Nagano.
 The Kagayaki service is the fastest option to reach Nagano – approximately 80 to 85 minutes / JPY8340.
 The Hakutaka and Asama services also stop at Nagano but take a little longer – 90 to 110 minutes depending on which service you use*.
 For the daily schedule, please refer to our ‘Hokuriku Shinkansen Timetable’ page.

 3 / Once at Nagano Station, follow the directions below.